MagRat04/Minesweeper/README.md

 # Minesweeper Terminal Application
-In this porjcet I built a terminal based Minesweeper game using vanilla JS (ES6).
+In this project I built a terminal based Minesweeper game using vanilla JS (ES6).
 This project was a part of a continuing education course I took on creating Front-End Web Applications.
 This was an introductory projcet to get familiary with some of the newer ES6 syntax.

 # How to launch the application